 Porcupines are a cute prickly bunch!
 At first glance, all porcupine species look alike.
 But they are quite different.

 Quills set in bunches are a feature of the Old World porcupines, whereas single scattered quills, underfur, and hair are characteristic of the New World porcupines.
 Their base coloration varies from greyish brown through dark brown to blackish, but this coloring is covered by part-colored patterns of white, yellow, orange, or black due to bands on the spines.
 Cute and colorful, is that all you should know about these intriguing animals!
 Definitely not!

 Are you eager to learn more?
-Here are some interesting facts about porcupines that’ll help you in your quest for knowledge!
+Here are some fun facts about porcupines that’ll help you in your quest for knowledge!

 The porcupine Latin name means “quill pig”.
 It’s the prickliest of rodents.

 The derivation of the word “porcupine” can be traced back to Old English and French.
 It’s a derivative of the Middle French word “porc d’espine”, meaning “thorny pig.”
 While Middle English alternatives include “porcupyne” and “porcapyne.”